Actipro/WPF-Controls/Documentation/topics/editors/getting-started.md

 ## Add Assembly References

-First, add references to the `ActiproSoftware.Shared.@@PlatformAssemblySuffix.dll` and `ActiproSoftware.Editors.@@PlatformAssemblySuffix.dll` assemblies.
+First, add references to the *ActiproSoftware.Shared.@@PlatformAssemblySuffix.dll* and *ActiproSoftware.Editors.@@PlatformAssemblySuffix.dll* assemblies.
 They should have been installed in the GAC during the control installation process.
-However they also will be located in the appropriate Program Files folders.
+However, they will also be located in the appropriate *Program Files* folders.
 See the product's Readme for details on those locations.

 }